jassalarjan/AetherTrack/AUTH_ERROR_FIX_GUIDE.md

 ### Scenario 3: Multiple Tabs Open
 **Problem**: Logged out in one tab, other tabs still open **Solution**:
-1. Close all TaskFlow tabs
+1. Close all AetherTrack tabs
 2. Open one new tab
 3. Log in again